connet-dev/connet/README.md

 server-cas = "path/to/cert.pem" # the control server certificate

-direct-addr = ":19192" # at what address this client listens for direct connections, defaults to :19192 status-addr = "127.0.0.1:19182" # at what address this client listens for status connections, disabled unless set
+direct-addr = ":19192" # at what address this client listens for direct connections, defaults to :19192 direct-stateless-reset-key = "" # the quic stateless reset key as a literal 32 byte value in bas58 format direct-stateless-reset-key-file = "/path/to/reset/key" # the quic stateless reset key read from a file status-addr = "127.0.0.1:19182" # at what address this client listens for status connections, disabled unless set

 [client.destinations.serviceX]